saltstack/salt/CONTRIBUTING.rst

 a pull request.

 * Does this change work on all platforms?
 In cases where it does not, is an appropriate and easy-to-understand reason presented to the user?
-It it documented as-such?
+Is it documented as-such?
 Have we thought about all the possible ways this code might be used and accounted as best we can for them?